 Lauren Mims, Ph.D student in EP-ADS, spent the summer working on the new White House Initiative on Educational Excellence for African Americans.

 Veronica Katz, a 5th year student in the Educational Policy Ph.D Program, lands prestigious dissertation fellowship

 Accurately diagnosing concussions on the field of play helps protect young athletes, but most games are played without the presence of someone qualified to do so.

 Two SURP interns value mentorship at Curry while working on a project with Nancy Deutsch and Valerie Futch.

 As part of The Math Forum & NCTM’s 2015 Ignite Talks in Boston, MA on April 16, 2015,, Associate Professor Robert Q. Berry, III gives his talk, “#blackkidsdomath: Changing the Narrative”.

 Curry School faculty and staff gathered on May 14 to honor faculty members who have retired over the past academic year: Laura Smolkin,Rebecca Kneedler, David Brenemen, Sandi Cohen, Joanne McNergney, and Bob McNergney.

 Photo highlights of the #DiverseUVA Photo Campaign held at the Curry School of Education on April 22nd and 23rd, 2015.

-Dr. Susanna Loeb from Stanford University completed a talk on entitled “Information, Choice, and Decision-Making: Field Experiments with Adult and Student School Choosers” on Friday November 14th, 2014 for the Curry Research Lectureship Series.
+Dr. Sandra Graham from UCLA completed a talk on entitled “Race, Ethnicity and Social Adjustment of Adolescents: How (not if) School Diversity Matters” on Friday April 24th, 2015 for the Curry Research Lectureship Series.